 - developing an in-depth awareness of how these issues manifest in organizational policies, processes and culture.

-Graduate with confidence and increased understanding to establish respectful, equitable and mutually productive relationships in organizational settings.
+Learn the building blocks to establishing respectful, equitable and mutually productive relationships in organizational settings.

 Who is This Program For?

 The program is designed for both employers and employees who want to work effectively to transform their workplaces to be more equitable, safe and inclusive for all.
 You may have lived experiences as a member of a marginalized community, or you may be an ally hoping to engage in socially just and inclusive change within organizations.
 Most importantly, this program is for you if you recognize that EDI work is ongoing and difficult, and that it requires critical examination of power and privilege in ourselves, our work environments and society.

 Consider this comprehensive program if you’re interested in:

 - developing equity and anti-racism strategies for your workplace

 - learning how to transform diverse workplaces into inclusive organizations and communities.